 Most instructions are accepted on the basis of fixed hourly rates of charge, the details of which are set out in writing and agreed before work begins.
 Our current hourly rates can be found here.
+The firm is prepared to consider fixed fees in the right circumstances.

 In appropriate cases the firm will consider a conditional fee agreement (“CFA”) or a damages-based agreement (“DBA”) which has the effect of making the firm’s remuneration conditional upon an agreed measure of success.
 The quid pro quo is that, if the agreed measure of success is achieved, the firm will charge a success fee or be entitled to a portion of the damages awarded.
 Such arrangements are generally supported by commercial funding and insurance.